28 Experts Reveal The #1 Phrase That Will Damage A Relationship

 RELATED: If A Guy Does These 10 Things, He Doesn't Love You, He's Just Settling For You

-11. "You always (fill in the blank)."
+11. "You always (fill in the blank)"

 This can be poison to a relationship.
-It's usually followed by criticism such as "... ignore my needs", "... leave everything to me", "... listen to your friends/mother and not me".
+It's usually followed by criticism such as "... ignore my needs", "... leave everything to me", and "... listen to your friends/mother and not me".

 The problem with "you always," is that it leaves little room for anything except defensiveness in response.
 It's a trigger that tends to cause more conflict, not resolution.